-On 1 March 2021, MIDC Technology Sdn.
+In the previous financial year, MIDC Technology Sdn.
 Bhd. ("MIDC"), a subsidiary company of the Company has increased its paid-up capital from 2 to 100,000 ordinary shares.
 The Company had subscribed for an additional of 99,998 new ordinary shares in MIDC, for a total cash consideration of RM99,998.
-MIDC remains as a whollyowned subsidiary company of the Company.
+MIDC remains as a wholly-owned subsidiary company of the Company.